 My husband is Spanish but is very open to other cultures.
 He managed to get away with a lot just through a bit of Latino swagger.
 I had to pay his speeding fines though!

 People dress up more in Antwerp on a daily basis but are much more casual for weddings.
 And Belgians always take their shoes off when coming inside a home, and now so do I. I still argue with my (British) dad that he needs to take his shoes off at home!

 Q: What's the cost of living compared to the UK?
 What is cheap or expensive in particular?

-A: Some friends would grumble about the prices in Antwerp but we were nicely surprised.
-Our rent was around the 2-3k per month mark and that was at the upper end.
+A: Some friends would grumble about the prices in Antwerp, but we were nicely surprised.
+Our rent was around the 2–3k per month mark, and that was at the upper end.
 There is no way we would get the same sort of house in London on that scale.
-My wardrobe was bigger than an entire apartment where we once stayed in Tokyo!
+My wardrobe was bigger than the entire apartment where we once stayed in Tokyo!

 The city is so cycle-friendly that we didn't spend much on petrol.
 Supermarkets were average in terms of price, but I preferred my local market.
 10 euros for a whole house worth of peonies!

 Perhaps one downside would be lunches out.
 The healthy food takeaways that you get in London don't really exist yet in Antwerp.
 It's either a cornet of fries (fritjes) for a few euros or a proper sit-down lunch.